mgoodnight/py-s3-img-resize/README.md

 # ImagesAPI

-Quick and easy API to push images to S3 that supports resizing and keeping copies of original images and all done in-memory.
+Quick and easy API to push images to S3 that supports resizing and keeping copies of original images while all done in-memory

+Good solution for your dev environments that needs to pump image assets to S3.

 ## Usage
 `pip install -r requirements.txt`